 “You really do read all day,” Stovall said to the children.
 “Reading is so important because you’re going to continue to read for the rest of your life.
 I have always loved reading, and I want to share my love with you.”

 The Vance County Board of Commissioners approved the rezoning request of 7996 N.C.
 39 South in Epsom from residential medium density to highway commercial through unanimous vote and adopted the written rationale for the rezoning provided by the planning board.

 A divided Granville County Board of Commissioners on Monday approved a policy that could lead to residents assuming part of the burden for improving public streets under certain conditions.

-Arrests and incidents in Henderson and Vance County.
+Arrests, citations and incidents in Henderson and Vance County.